Are Bed Bugs Active?

 What are bed bugs and when are they active?

 Bed bugs are small insects that survive on human blood.
-They feed by piercing the skin and withdrawing blood through an elongated beak which results in small itchy welts known as bed bug bites.
-They typically draw blood for about five minutes before retreating to digest.
+These pests feed by piercing the skin and withdrawing blood through an elongated beak which results in small itchy welts known as bed bug bites.
+Bed bugs typically draw blood for about five minutes before retreating to digest.

 Where can I find bed bugs?